Sustainable Communities Act (SCA)

 The ‘Barrier Busting’ portal is also open to anyone who wishes to ask the government to remove a barrier which is stopping local action.

-The Government do not intend to regulate the actions of local authorities who wish to respond to the invitation or regulate the duties of the Local Government Association, who in the past has had to shortlist proposals and be involved in long consultation with Government about their implementation.
-Councils will no longer be required to take specific steps before submitting a proposal, or to submit proposals to a set deadline.
-The intention is to provide a more direct service dedicated to removing as many barriers to localism as possible.
+Councils will no longer be required to take specific steps before submitting a proposal.
+Nor will proposals be to a set deadline.
+The intention is to provide a more direct service to remove as many barriers to localism as possible.

-There may be times when a Council which has submitted a proposal under the act disagrees with government about why a particular barrier cannot be removed.
-The Local Government Association will be able to re-submit a proposal with a requirement for the Secretary of State to consult and try to reach agreement with them prior to reaching a final decision.
+There may be times when a proposal is refused by government.
+The Local Government Association will be able to re-submit and the Secretary of State must consult and try to reach agreement.

 What is Darlington doing?

-• Looking at ways of facilitating continued access to benefits for those in low-paid work and/or those who are volunteering
+- Looking at ways of continued access to benefits for those in low-paid work.
+Or those who are volunteering

-• Making Darlington eligible for ‘Working Neighbourhoods’ funding by arguing for the introduction of a sliding scale for eligibility rather than a single cut-off point (which Darlington just misses).
+- Making Darlington eligible for ‘Working Neighbourhoods’ funding.
+Asking for a sliding scale for eligibility rather than a single cut-off point (which Darlington just misses).
 This may include changes to eligibility criteria

 What happens now?

-The government undertook further consultation about the SCA process during 2011 and again in 2012 and the results of this consultation process can be viewed at the GOV.UK website [external link, pdf document].
+The government held consultations about the SCA process during 2011 and again in 2012.
+The results of this consultation process can be viewed at the GOV.UK website [external link, pdf document].